Cosmology with galaxy cluster weak lensing: statistical limits and experimental design

 We have provided a detailed treatment of cluster lensing covariance matrices in \citet{Wu19}.
-To summarize, the covariance matrices for cluster gravitational lensing are contributed by \begin{itemize} \item Shape noise, which is inversely proportional to the number of source galaxies. \item Large-scale structure noise contributed by the line-of-sight structure outside galaxy clusters, which dominates the noise at large scales. \item Intrinsic variation of halo density profiles, which contributes to the noise at small scales. \end{itemize} For most Stage III optical imaging surveys, the last component is subdominant, but for upcoming surveys like {\em Roman Space Telescope}'s HLS, this component will be significant.
+To summarize, the covariance matrices for cluster gravitational lensing are contributed by \begin{itemize} \item Shape noise, which is inversely proportional to the number of source galaxies. \item Large-scale structure noise contributed by the line-of-sight structure outside galaxy clusters, which dominates the noise at large scales. \item Intrinsic variation of halo density profiles, which contributes to the noise at small scales. \end{itemize} For most Stage III optical imaging surveys, the last component is subdominant, but for upcoming surveys like {\rm Roman Space Telescope}'s High Latitude Survey (HLS), this component will be significant.

 We analytically calculate the covariance matrices assuming Gaussian random fields (Equation (22) in \citealt{Wu19}), which account for the shape noise and the large-scale structure noise.
 The small-scale contribution from halos is calculated using the Abacus simulations \citep{Garrison18}.
 To validate the combination of analytical Gaussian calculations and the numerical non-Gaussian calculations, we use ray-tracing simulations provided by \citet{Takahashi17}.
 We do not use lensing weights in the covariance calculation; in the shape-noise-dominated regime, the optimal weight is given by $\Sigma_{\rm crit}^{-2}$ \citep[see, e.g.][]{Sheldon04, Mandelbaum05, Shirasaki18}, but in our calculation, shape noise does not always dominate, and there is no known analytical optimal weight.

 The left-hand panel of Figure~\ref{fig:DS} shows the stacked cluster lensing signal vs.\ noise for our baseline example: $\zlens=0.5$, $\Meqth = 10^{14}~\hiMsun$, and $\sigmalnM=0.2$.
 The points show the signal, and the solid curves show the noise {\em per cluster}.
 For a sample of $N_{\rm cl}$ clusters, the noise level scales approximately with $1/\sqrt{N_{\rm cl}}$.
-We use 5 logarithmic radial bins per decade, and we assume the source galaxies are located at $\zsrc=1.25$.
+We use five logarithmic radial bins per decade, and we assume that the source galaxies are located at $\zsrc=1.25$.
 The black curve shows the contribution of density fluctuations (the sum of large-scale structure and small-scale halo density profiles).
 The blue and orange curves show the shape noise for source densities $\nsrc$ of 10 and 50 arcmin$^{-2}$, which approximate the capabilities of Stage III and Stage IV experiments.
 This color scheme will be used repeatedly in this paper.